 Snow in a Gunite Pool

 Gunite pools are extremely durable, but they need winter care too.
-Winterizing your pool is your first line of defense against snow and ice damage, but you need to be committed to removing excess precipitation from your winter pool cover as it presents itself.
+Winterizing your pool is your first line of defense against snow and ice damage, followed by making sure that you have a high quality, strong pool cover.